SOSFood joins Data4FoodCluster

 Everyone can help to overcome this challenge: if you want to contribute, we will be very grateful if you can contact us to report sources of open data related to food system or facilitate the use of the available data creating APIs.
 A more sustainable food system will be the best reward!

-Deliverable 1.1: Building a Multi-Actor Network for a Sustainable Food Future
+Building a Multi-Actor Network for a Sustainable Food Future (Deliverable 1.1)

 The SOSFood project is making significant strides toward creating a healthier, safer, and more sustainable food system by fostering collaboration across diverse stakeholders within the food value chain.
 This essential milestone focuses on identifying the needs and expectations of stakeholders, paving the way for transformative solutions in the food system.